Humanitarian principles: Origin of humanitarian principles

+Controversy over humanitarian principles

-Controversy on Neutrality
+Controversy over neutrality

 While neutrality is an important principle in the work of Humanitarian Aid, there is a long-standing controversy in the field on how it should be implemented.

 The humanitarian principle of neutrality was formally established in 1991 by the UN General Assembly resolution 46/182.
 The principles were developed from the core principles used by the International Committee of the Red Cross and the National Red Cross/Red Crescent Societies.
 OCHA, the United Nations Office for the Coordination of Humanitarian Affairs, defines neutrality as, "Humanitarian actors must not take sides in hostilities or engage in controversies of a political, racial, religious or ideological nature".
 This means that humanitarian workers should not take sides in a conflict.
 In a conservative interpretation, it also means that humanitarian workers do not speak out about what they see, even in the case of egregious human rights violations, including genocide.
 There are reasons that some prefer, and utilize, the more conservative interpretation of neutrality.
 First, some feel that a commitment to staying silent about what they witness allows them to access people in the most need of aid.
 Otherwise, leaders in areas of conflict may not permit humanitarian workers to access to provide aid.
 Staying silent can also act as a measure of protection for aid workers, further ensuring that aid is provided to those most in need.
 Lastly, some argue that staying silent is a way to ensure no discrimination in humanitarian aid.
 For this argument, choosing sides during a conflict amounts to discrimination, and works against the fundamental principles of humanitarian aid.

 The other side of the debate highlights the moral imperative to speak up against egregious violations of human rights.
 Organizations on this side tend to also promote an understanding of the difference between neutrality and impartiality, another humanitarian principle.
 MSF, for example, explains that impartiality ensures that aid workers only consider a person's need in giving aid, and do not discriminate against someone because of their "nationality, race, gender, identity, religious beliefs, class or political opinions".
 On the other hand, neutrality "means not taking sides".
 However, MSF explicitly states that they will speak out about massive human rights violations, including genocide.
 They argue that the needs of the people experiencing mass violence come above the principle of neutrality.
 In this, they do not violate impartiality and continue to provide humanitarian aid to individuals who need it most, regardless of sides.